maslanangdev/SimpleQuran/README.md

 # SimpleQuran
-A simple digital Mushaf that written in Python
+A simple digital Mushaf operator that written in Python

 you need to provide your own mushaf sheet for now